Protect your iPhone from threats

 To learn more about updating drivers, we recommend these articles:

 To handle it automatically, get a Driver Updater and let it do the job for you.

 The average user has dozens upon dozens of applications installed on their computer.
 But let’s face it: Half of the apps on your machine are probably worthless or long-forgotten, taking up precious memory and hindering performance.
 It’s time to get out the digital dustbuster to recover some space and speed up your PC again.
-Be sure to check out our complete guide on how to clean up PCs for our tips on removing programs and how to make sure there are no leftovers remaining on your disk.
+Be sure to check out our complete guide on how to clean up PCs for our tips on removing programs while making sure there are no leftover files remaining on your disk.

 Here’s how to get rid of unused programs: